carblue/acos5/info/card_initialization/README.md

 scriptor from package pcsc-tools (see http://ludovic.rousseau.free.fr/softwares/pcsc-tools/) or some equivalent tool that can send APDUs to a smart card in batch mode will be required.

-The bulk of initialization will be done by script card_initialization.scriptor:
+The bulk of initialization will be done by script `card_initialization.scriptor`:
 1. Adapt the script referring to old SOPIN and whether the line for V2.00 or for V3.00 has to be executed (see explanation inside the script: comments).
 2. With Linux: Make sure that a tool like scriptor is available (in the following I will assume scriptor) and that the